 I have many days of school visits scheduled this season, but it’s a special treat to offer a few that are open to the public.
 Every year across Canada, public audiences get to hear Canadian authors read their work thanks to the National Public Readings program, which is funded by the Canada Council for the Arts and administered by the Writers’ Union of Canada.
 Just one of the many ways these organizations support writers and their work.

-Category: author talks, public speaking, school visitsTags: 26 tips for surviving grade 6, 28 tricks for a fearless grade 6, author events, author presentations, author visits, books, cabin tales, canada council for the arts, children's writers, children's books, children's novels, children's stories, featured, national public readings, NPR program, quebec schools, reading, school visits, spooky stories, twuc, writers union of canada, writing
+Category: author talks, public speaking, school visitsTags: 26 tips for surviving grade 6, 28 tricks for a fearless grade 6, author events, author presentations, author visits, books, cabin tales, canada council for the arts, children's writers, children's books, children's novels, children's stories, national public readings, NPR program, quebec schools, reading, school visits, spooky stories, twuc, writers union of canada, writing